aerickt/lapwing-for-beginners/src/Chapter-05.md

 * purr `PUR`
 * rough `RUF`

 Those last two words may have been a little bit tricky as their spellings contain multiple vowel letters.
-Here are some rules for dealing with short vowels:
+Here are some rules for dealing with *short vowels*:

 1. **If a word is spelled using a single vowel, use the vowel key that spells the word.**